Officer eligibility and vetting

 You will also be required to go through a number of other vetting and employment checks including providing a DNA sample for the elimination database.

-The minimum age of recruitment for officers is 18.
+The minimum age of recruitment for officers is 17, however you would not be appointed until you are 18.

 To be eligible for appointment you must be a British citizen or a member of the EC or other states in the EEA (Iceland, Norway, Liechtenstein).